 The Bottom Line

-The Docker MCP server is the most practical way to give AI agents Docker management capabilities today.
-Nineteen tools covering containers, images, networks, and volumes is a solid foundation.
-The SSH remote support, plan-and-apply prompt, and security defaults show thoughtful design.
+The Docker MCP server was the most practical way to give AI agents Docker management capabilities.
+Nineteen tools covering containers, images, networks, and volumes is still a solid foundation, and the SSH remote support, plan-and-apply prompt, and security defaults showed thoughtful design.

 MCP Server Docker MCP Server